 Trans of TD Bn’s to Camp Hood, July 17, 1942……….2 Pages

 5.)
-Unit History - A brief history of the unit, dated July 1, 1945, while in Pfungstadt, Germany.
+Unit History – A brief history of the unit, dated July 1, 1945, while in Pfungstadt, Germany.
 Booklet has a listing of staff officers, a few photos, a map with the path of the unit through Europe, a list of those that were killed or wounded and a song specific to the 605th.
-There is also a roster but the copy I received only contained a list of C Company's men.
-Provided courtesy of Craig S. Garsed.
+There is also a roster which includes HQ, A, B and C Companies.
+Provided courtesy of Craig S. Garsed with additional pages from Raymond Carlin.